Elmore-Portfolio/Resume_Static_Site/README.md

    Solution: I had to link the S3 bucket where the static website was hosted to the domain via a new record that I created withing Route 53 public hosted zones.

-3) Attempting to request a certificate from my S3 Buckets region (US-East-2 OHIO) for Cloudfront did not work.
+3) Attempting to request a certificate from my S3 Buckets region (US-East-2 OHIO) for Cloudfront did not show up.

-   Solution: I had to switch to US-East-1 N. Virginia
+   Solution: I had to switch to US-East-1 N. Virginia for AWS Certificate Manager, which is apparently a **must** for Cloudfront distributions because of its central architecture and edge-replication design.

+4) After implementing CloudFront and the certificate, the CloudFront distribution domain name link worked, but the domain name melmore.dev still did not work.

+   Solution: I had to update the A record in Route 53 to point towards CloudFront, as opposed to the initial setup of pointing towards the S3 Bucket.